Weather Warning

 | Param_4 | AlertType | Alert type from the XML type attribute of the <alert> tag.
 Supported: LIGHTNING. |

 | Param_5 | AlertStatus | Alert severity from the XML status attribute.
-Supported: BLUE, YELLOW, AMBER, RED. |
+Supported: BLUE, YELLOW, AMBER, RED, CLEAR. |

 Param_1 always contains "WeatherWarning" to identify events originating from the WeatherWarning Service, allowing rules to filter specifically for weather-related events.